facebookresearch/spdl/docs/source/migration/pytorch.rst

 The image data coming out of :py:class:`~torchvision.datasets.ImageNet` is Tensor, which is contiguous memory format.
-In media processing, the data are more often represented as non-contiguouos memories regions (like separate image planes), and usually they are not in the size.
+In media processing, the data are more often represented as non-contiguous memories regions (like separate image planes), and usually they are not in the size.
-For example, YUV420 format, which is one of the most commoly used format uses 12 bits per pixel to store data, while RGB tensors uses 24 bits per pixel of contiguous memeory.
+For example, YUV420 format, which is one of the most commonly used format uses 12 bits per pixel to store data, while RGB tensors uses 24 bits per pixel of contiguous memory.

-Loadidng JPEG files using Pillow converts the data to RGB.
+Loading JPEG files using Pillow converts the data to RGB.
-This RGB data is then resized to the target resolution, and coverted to a Tensor representing a single image.
+This RGB data is then resized to the target resolution, and converted to a Tensor representing a single image.
 Finally, image tensors are copied into batch Tensor.

 This process adds multiple of redundant memory allocations and copying.